 But even though I’d rather be interviewing people who follow the first school of thought, I understand where the people who follow the second are coming from.

 I find their reluctance stems from one of two places.

 The second is concern.
-Concern that sharing information about a project will give competitors more information than you want them to have.
-Concern that sharing a project’s challenges will suggest you weren’t able to cope.
+It might be concern that sharing information about a project will give competitors more information than you want them to have.
+Or perhaps concern that sharing a project’s challenges will suggest you weren’t able to cope.
 But if you aren’t sharing information about the type of projects you work on, how will potential clients know the sort of projects you work on or if you’d be interested in theirs?
 Of course, there are always commercial sensitivities to take into account, but it’s important to differentiate between these and simple fear.

 But as a copywriter, these factors are by the by.
 Because for me to do my job to the best of my abilities, I need to get the best information I can.